When is a square more than a square?

 Let’s turn your ideas into a painted mosaic that’s yours alone—rich with meaning, texture, and style.

-For more in-depth analysis, read Interplay of Time, Memory, and Perception.
+For a more in-depth analysis, read Interplay of Time, Memory, and Perception.

 Featured Painting